kingsley-ijomah/django-roadmap/02-visual-studio-setup/01-install-visual-studio.md

 download and install kite copilot and run it https://kite.com/download/

-### install flake8 for linting in vscode

-pip install flake8

 ### set vscode settings.json for user

 edit the settings file located below: